Pure-the-Language/Pure/README.md

 **Troubleshooting**

-Pure is written in Net 7.
-However, when loading external DLLs, it's currently only safe to assume only Net Standard 2.0 and maybe Net Core 3.1 contexts are supported (i.e. just loading Net 7 may not work out of the box).
-For instance, System.Data.Odbc will throw exception "Platform not Supported" even though the platform (e.g. win64) is supported - it's the runtime that's causing the issue.
+Pure is written in Net 8.
+However, when loading external DLLs, it's currently only safe to assume only Net Standard 2.0 and maybe Net Core 3.1 contexts are supported out-of-the-box (i.e. just loading Net 8 dlls may not work right away).
+For instance, `System.Data.Odbc` will throw exception "Platform not Supported" even though the platform (e.g. win64) is supported - it's the runtime that's causing the issue.
 A temporary workaround is when developing plugin/libraries, all plugins should target Net Standard 2.0+ or Net Core 3.1+ or Net Framework 4.6.1+.
-In reality, the issue is NOT within Net 7 as hosting context - THE RUNTIME IS INDEED 7.0.1 (within Roslyn), and [CSharpREPL](https://github.com/waf/CSharpRepl) (our reference interpreter) can consume System.Data.Odbc without problem, so we should be able to load Net 7 assemblies, it's just due to the way we handle DLL loading, we need to load exactly the correct DLL and cannot load an "entry" dll.
-We use CSharpREPL to find the correct DLL that we need (e.g. for ODBC, it should be `AppData\Roaming\.csharprepl\packages\System.Data.Odbc.7.0.0\runtimes\win\lib\net7.0\System.Data.Odbc.dll`).
+In reality, the issue is NOT within Net 8 as hosting context - THE RUNTIME IS INDEED 8.0.0 (within Roslyn), and [CSharpREPL](https://github.com/waf/CSharpRepl) (our reference interpreter) can consume System.Data.Odbc without problem (in the case of .Net 7), so we should be able to load Net 8 assemblies, it's just due to the way we handle DLL loading, we need to **load exactly the correct DLL** and cannot load an "entry" dll.
+We can use CSharpREPL to find the correct DLL that we need (e.g. for ODBC targeting .Net 7, it should be `AppData\Roaming\.csharprepl\packages\System.Data.Odbc.7.0.0\runtimes\win\lib\net7.0\System.Data.Odbc.dll`).
+In practice, when looking at the temporary dotnet build solution, one can find specific dlls under a `runtimes` folder.

 System.Drawing is not (directly) supported on this platform.
 Notice the scenario is like that when using ODBC libraries - likely because it has many runtime versions.
 This is because at the moment "Import" cannot properly make use of the likely-redirection dlls.
 One solution for this is to select specific runtime when build instead of target "Portable" runtime.
+When trying to import modules, Pure will notify the user about such scenarios.

-Library Authoring Requirements: Note that any (plug-in) libraries being authored CANNOT (and thus should not) directly target (or indirectly target) *.Net 7 Windows* because the hosting environment (aka.
-Pure) target *.Net 7* (without specifying windows as target).
+Library authoring requirements: Note that any (plug-in) libraries being authored CANNOT (and thus should not) directly target (or indirectly target) *.Net 8 Windows* because the hosting environment (aka.
+Pure) target *.Net 8* (without specifying windows as target).
 The solution for this is to isolate such components and trigger as sub-process (so some sort of data tranmission or IPC is needed).

 ## Visual Studio Development